Parkland Walk: Crouch Hill Park project

-The Islington section of the Parkland Walk formed a part of the Crouch Hill Park project, which provided improved accommodation for several institutions and reinstated an area of previously derelict parkland to the south of the Parkland Walk as a public park and nature reserve.
-The project included the demolition of the existing building of the Bowlers Nursery and the Crouch Hill Recreation Centre, and their replacement with new building containing the relocated Ashmount School, a community primary school, and a new Bowlers Nursery.
-It also involved the rebuilding a blockhouse originally built to house switching gear for the never completed Northern Heights plan, and subsequently used to house a youth project.
-The whole project was executed at a total cost of £13m to Islington Council.
+The Islington section of the Parkland Walk formed a part of the Crouch Hill Park project; this provided improved accommodation for several institutions and reinstated an area of previously derelict parkland to the south of the Parkland Walk as a public park and nature reserve.
+The project included the demolition of the existing Bowlers Nursery building and the Crouch Hill Recreation Centre; these were replaced with a new building containing the relocated Ashmount School, a community primary school and a new Bowlers Nursery.
+It also involved the rebuilding a blockhouse, built originally to house switchgear for the never-completed Northern Heights plan; it was used subsequently to house a youth project.
+The whole project was executed at a total cost of £13 million to Islington Council.

-The project was opposed by the Friends of the Parkland Walk, the Ashmount Site Action Group the Highgate Society and the 20th Century Society all of whom favoured retention of the original school building on the original site off Hornsey Lane.
-It was also opposed by the Islington Green Party.
-The project was supported by both the Labour and Liberal Democrat parties, by the Ashmount School governors, by Ashmount school parents and by Bowlers Nursery.
+The project was opposed by the Friends of the Parkland Walk, the Ashmount Site Action Group, the Highgate Society and the Twentieth Century Society; all of whom favoured retention of the school building on the original site, off Hornsey Lane.
+Politically, the project was opposed by the Islington Green Party, but supported by both Labour Party and Liberal Democrats, by the Ashmount School governors, by Ashmount school parents and by Bowlers Nursery.
 When the council carried out a consultation amongst residents, two thirds of the respondents were in favour of the scheme.

-The project was also closely scrutinised by the Mayor of London whose consent was required as the land is specially protected Metropolitan Open Land and further examined by the Secretary of State for Communities and Local Government who could have chosen to call the project in and hold a public inquiry but despite requests to do so, did not.
-Objections to the project were made both to Islington, to the Mayor of London and the Secretary of State.
-An application for judicial review was threatened, but in the event did not materialise.
+The project was also closely scrutinised by the Mayor of London, whose consent was required as the land is specially protected Metropolitan Open Land, and further examined by the Secretary of State for Communities and Local Government who could have chosen to call the project in and hold a public inquiry; despite requests to do so, he did not.
+Objections to the project were made both to Islington Council, to the Mayor of London and the Secretary of State.
+An application for judicial review was threatened but, in the event, did not materialise.